Where to Live in Beijing in 2021 as an Expat?

 Hop on a shared bike, or jump on at your nearest metro stop.

-Beijing Railway Stations for 2020: North, East, South or West?
-Getting the v is probably one of the best ways to explore the middle kingdom.
-So, you’ll probably be spending a fair amount of time in a Beijing railway station….
+Beijing Railway Stations for 2021: North, East, South or West?
+Getting the high speed rail is probably one of the best ways to explore the middle kingdom.
+So, you’ll probably be spending a fair amount of time in a Beijing…

 Where to Live in Beijing – Dongcheng District: Dongzhimen